globalavocado/vagrant-nginx-node/README.md

 ## objectives
 The goal is to build a Vagrant box that can deploy two Nginx application servers running a Hello World app in NodeJS.
-Initially, no other software apart from Vagrant should be installed on the host machine.
+Apart from Vagrant, no other software should be needed on the host machine.

 ## steps

 ### prerequesites

-You need to have Vagrant and git installed on your host machine.
+You need to have Vagrant installed on your host machine, which you can get <a href="https://www.vagrantup.com/downloads.html">here</a>.
-Download it <a href="https://www.vagrantup.com/downloads.html">here</a>.

 ### installation and deployment